Don’t go after a “pro” sound

 I remember when I had just finished one of my first mixes, and I was excited about it.
 I thought it sounded great so I showed a more experienced engineer “Hey, look at this amazing mix I did.”
 After hearing it for less than 30 seconds, he said the guitars were clashing around 3-5 kHz and it was interfering with the vocal.
 As soon as he told me that I heard exactly what he was talking about but if you asked me two hours before I would have said the mix sounded great and vocals were really slammin’.

 Do you know that signal going into that plugin?
 Well, you need to be aware of the level going out of it and into the next plug-in.
 I always knew what gain staging was, but it took me a while to get into good habits of checking to make sure levels were right and to figure out what plugins or gear works best at what input level.
 It’s something that seems so easy, but it’s also so easy to mess up.

 Make your own opinion, don’t listen to assholes on the internet

 People on the internet have no idea what the hell they are talking about (except AudioHertz).
 Try everything and decide for yourself, make your opinion.
 Listen to what people have to say but take it all with a grain of salt, what works for one person might not work for you.

 Read the damn manual

-You know that small booklet of papers that’s included with every piece of gear?
-Well there’s actually some good stuff in there.
-Most people don’t know this but studies have shown that reading manuals actually makes you a better lover and a kinder more compassionate person.
-No one likes reading manuals but you can learn things you wouldn’t be able to learn any other way.
+Do you know that small booklet of papers that’s included with every piece of gear?
+Well, there’s actually some good stuff in there.
+Most people don’t know this, but studies have shown that reading manuals makes you a better lover and a kinder more compassionate person.
+No one likes reading manuals, but you can learn things you wouldn’t be able to learn any other way.
 If you spent money on a piece of gear, spend the time to learn how to use it properly.

 Just because you know what to do, doesn’t mean you know how to do it